Netatalk/netatalk/doc/manual/Search.md

   Uses the LocalSearch/Tracker SPARQL backend for broader file contents and metadata indexing/search.
   This backend requires LocalSearch/Tracker, TinySPARQL, GLib, D-Bus, and related tooling.

+- **xapian**
+  Uses a per-volume Xapian index maintained by Netatalk for filename, plain-text content, and MIME type search.
+  This backend requires xapian-core and libmagic.

+The **xapian** backend stores a shared per-volume index.
+To avoid indexing private file contents into that shared index, it indexes body text only for regular files that are world-readable, readable by the indexing process, plain-text-like, and below the backend's text size limit.
+Files readable to a specific AFP user but not world-readable can still match filename and type queries, but may not match content queries such as `kMDItemTextContent`.

 ### Building Spotlight backends

-The Meson option **with-search-backends** controls which Spotlight backends are built.
+The Meson option **with-spotlight-backends** controls which Spotlight backends are built.
-Supported values are **cnid** and **localsearch**.
+Supported values are **cnid**, **localsearch**, and **xapian**.

 Example:

-    meson setup build -Dwith-search-backends=cnid,localsearch
+    meson setup build -Dwith-spotlight-backends=cnid,localsearch,xapian

-The default build enables both backends when their dependencies are available.
+The default build enables the selected backends when their dependencies are available.

 ### D-Bus daemon for localsearch